F5Networks/f5-declarative-onboarding/docs/quick-start.rst

    - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`.

 #.
-Be sure to see :doc:`prereqs` and the known issues on GitHub () to review any known issues and other important information before you attempt to use AS3.
+Be sure to see :doc:`prereqs` and the known issues on GitHub () to review any known issues and other important information before you attempt to use Declarative Onboarding.

 #.
 Provide authorization (basic auth) to the BIG-IP system: